Hedgehogs are amazing creatures and can make excellent pets as we’ve found out. Everyday we seem to learn some new amazing facts about our hedgehog.

 We also have a plastic tube and a fabric-based tunnel and he loves to burrow into both of them.
 With the fabric tunnel also being a favoured place for him to sleep.

-Are hedgehogs solitary?
-Pygmy hedgehogs are solitary animals and can quite happily live alone for years.
+Hedgehogs are solitary animals and can quite happily live alone for years.
 This makes them an easy pet to look after as you don’t have to worry too much about them having any company from their own kind.

 It’s not advisable to keep two or males together in the same cage, as it’s not practical with the cage size and more importantly male hedgehogs are territorial and will fight each other.